GhanaNauticalnfo/GhanaWaters/docs/argocd.md

 kubectl port-forward svc/argocd-server -n argocd 8080:443
 ```

-Then access the UI at: https://localhost:8080
+Then access the UI at: https://localhost:8080.
+(Use another port than 8080 if you already have something running there)

 **Note**: You'll see a certificate warning since ArgoCD uses a self-signed certificate.
 This is safe to ignore for local access.